Immersive Art Installation at Mac Point

 Location & Access

-To explore the art installation, simply visit Yard 16.
-Convenient parking is available at the Mac Point Public Car Park, located adjacent to Yard 16 for easy access.
+Convenient parking is available at the Mac Point Public Car Park, located adjacent to Red Square.